Any road can be dangerous if traffic rules are ignored, but some roads can frighten the hell out of you due to their difficult terrain.

 It’s incredibly disorienting to look over the edge, or even just to see the valleys thousands of feet below you.
 It’s a mind-numbing vertical drop of hundreds of meters with no guard-rails so you might want to give it a miss on a windy day.

 Expect hundreds of turns (with several hairpin turns).
-The journey runs along the fearsome gorges of the Shimshal River, a gigantic canyon at a height of over 2000m, have to cross some scary wooden bridges.
+The journey runs along the fearsome gorges of the Shimshal River, a gigantic canyon at the height of over 2000m, have to cross some scary wooden bridges.

 Jalkhad-Sharda Road(Noori Top)